AlliedToasters/PyCDA/readme.md

 detections = cda.predict(image)
 ```

+The output of the call to .predict is a pandas dataframe, with columns 'lat' (crater location from top of image), 'long' (crater location from left edge of image), and diameter' (crater diameter in pixels).

 PyCDA currently handles image using PIL; image files from disc must therefore be in the formats that PIL supports.
 Numpy arrays of raster images are also supported; pass them in as you would an image object.

 PyCDA provides visualization and error analysis tools as well; check out the <a href='https://github.com/AlliedToasters/PyCDA/blob/master/demo.ipynb'>demo notebook</a> for a peek at these features!